chrisnoonan98675/site/_drafts/xl-test/concept/create-a-custom-report-in-xl-test.markdown

 	    ]
 	})

-This table has 3 colums as described in the header field (_2_): a qualification field (will show a qualification icon), a start date and a duration field.
+This table has three columns as described in the header field (_2_): a qualification field (will show a qualification icon), a start date and a duration field.
 These are the different types that are supported.
 Any other type will just be rendered as is.

 The Start date field is rendered as a link (_1_).
 The qualification result ad duration is rendered as normal field values.